48 Fun & Beautiful Things to Do in the Dominican Republic

 For decades, Dominican Republic’s Black history has been neglected due to the colonial and imperial remnants that still plague all of the Americas.
 But we Dominicans have been making a lot of strides and efforts in reclaiming our narratives and decolonizing our history.

 Anthropologist Ruth Pion or Afro Historia RD will lead you through this Afro-heritage educational walking tour that you can join.
 This experience is something that you can’t get anywhere else in Santo Domingo.
+Consider combining this insightful walking tour with her tour to the old sugar plantations where one of the biggest slave rebellions in the Dominican Republic occurred.

 7. Ride El Teleferico